dnhn/gca-site/src/content/docs/index.md

   - tag: title
     content: Git Commit Audio
 template: splash
+banner:
+  content: This project is an entry to GitHub’s
+    <a href="https://gh.io/ftloc" target="_blank">For the Love of Code 2025</a>
+    hackathon.
 hero:
   title: Code.
 Commit. <div class="inline whitespace-nowrap">
     Hear the <span class="font-black">Magic</span></div>.